-In Ireland, since the 1970's when the introduction of employment legislation began to enforce employee's rights while causing headaches for employers who are often unprepared and in some cases try to bury their head in the sand rather than be more proactive in keeping updated with robust policies and procedures, regular training sessions for all staff and in particular ensuring management are adequately trained and resourced to deal with workplace issues.
+In Ireland, since the 1970s, when the introduction of employment legislation began to enforce employee's rights while causing headaches for employers who are often unprepared and in some cases try to bury their head in the sand rather than be more proactive in keeping updated with robust policies and procedures, regular training sessions for all staff and in particular ensuring management are adequately trained and resourced to deal with workplace issues.
 Fast forward to 2019, and there is more legislation, more EU regulations and directives.
-On the other side of the same coin, employee's are more educated and aware of their fundamental rights including the rights and duties owed to them by their respective employers.
+On the other side of the same coin, employees are more educated and aware of their fundamental rights, including their respective employers' rights and duties.

-It is It is extremely important that workplace investigations are carried out with respect to all of the people involved in the process.
-In the modern workplace, investigations are very common and arise where an employee has been accused of committing an act of serious misconduct or gross misconduct e.g. violence, intoxication at work or some other misappropriate behaviour.
+Workplace investigations must be carried out concerning all of the people involved in the process.
+In the modern workplace, investigations are widespread and arise where an employee has been accused of committing an act of serious or gross misconduct, e.g. violence, intoxication at work, or some other misappropriate behaviour.

-At Fresh Thinking, we provide a holistic suite of services including practical workshops in conducting workplace investigations and other relevant training that keeps your staff informed and updated.
-Other services include carrying out the investigation on your behalf - this is often welcomed by small organisations who may have the internal resources to ensure fairness which is expected in handling this process.
-Alternatively, we can hear the appeal as an appropriate third-party unrelated to the history of the case.
+At Fresh Thinking, we provide a holistic suite of services, including practical workshops in conducting workplace investigations and other relevant training that keeps your staff informed and updated.
+Other benefits include investigating on your behalf - this is often welcomed by small organisations who may have the internal resources to ensure fairness which is expected in handling this process.
+Alternatively, we can hear the appeal as an appropriate third party unrelated to the history of the case.

-In criminal cases every person is innocent until proven guilty beyond a reasonable doubt however the bar is lower in civil matters hence the threshold is to satisfy the balance of probability.
-It is vitally important that employers have built-in the principles of natural justice and fairness to ensure they insulate themselves from possible unfair dismissal proceedings which can often happen hence ensuring they have done everything possible to prove the dismissal was fair is a stepping stone to avoiding potential monetary loss.
-In addition, ensuring that any sanctions are proportionate to the circumstances should also be well thought out.
+In criminal cases, every person is innocent until proven guilty beyond a reasonable doubt; however, the bar is lower in civil matters; hence the threshold is to satisfy the balance of probability.
+It is vitally important that employers have built-in the principles of natural justice and fairness to ensure they insulate themselves from possible unfair dismissal proceedings, which can often happen, ensuring they have done everything possible to prove the dismissal was fair, a stepping stone to avoiding potential monetary loss.
+Besides, ensuring that any sanctions are proportionate to the circumstances should also be well thought out.

 The following fair procedures which are grounded in the concept of natural justice and establish within the constitution are: